Jason Webber Pippetting

 • Ferdia and team took scans of men with prostate cancer using their new technique.
 These men later had a prostatectomy as part of their usual treatment.

-• They compared the scans produced by their new technique, to the prostate tissue taken from the men, to see if the aggressiveness suggested by the scans matched the tissue.
+• The team compared the scans produced by their new technique to the actual prostate tissue taken from the men.
+The goal was to check if the aggressiveness indicated by the scans aligned with the aggressiveness observed in the actual tissue.

 What did the researchers achieve?